RogerAlbucaa/kendo/README.md

 2. **Composer**: Install Composer to manage project dependencies.
 3. **Web Server**: Use a web server like Apache or Nginx to serve the application.

+## XAMPP Information

+XAMPP is a free and open-source software package that allows you to create a local web server for testing purposes.

 ## Setup Instructions

 1. Clone the repository or create a new directory for the project.